jochenalt/Ondine/docs/OmniWheels.md

 <img  width="350px" src="../images/omniwheel/japanese patent big roll.png" >

 My [CAD model](https://github.com/jochenalt/Ondine/blob/master/CAD/OmniWheel.iam) needs to be 3d-printed, and the spoke of the patent is so thin, that this would never work.
-The spoke needs to carry the full weight, so it requires much more material on the spots where the bearings are mounted.
-In order to allow more material  in the little space available, I designed the spoke with a constant distant to the roll.
+It  carries the bot's full weight, so it requires more material on the spots where the bearings are mounted.
+So, I designed the spoke with a constant distant to the roll giving the spoke a round surface where it faces the roll.

 I ended up with that design, that has an identical width of all rolls and two bearings each.